FernandoLGuzman/DB_Project/README.md

 * Address

   An address holds the location details for other entities.
 The information is composed of the physical address as well as the GPS location in terms of latitude and longitude, and the Senate Region.

+* Senate Region

+  There are 8 senate regions in Puerto Rico and the table will hold the name of these regions

 * Resource